Celebrate the Winter Solstice with your children by performing this simple Yule Ritual with your whole Family.

 Tell the children we’re going to pretend the darkness inside the house, is just like the darkness outside.
 Leave this one center candle burning & go through the house together and turn out all the lights.

-*You may want to carry a flashlight with you to return safely to your gathering place.
+TIP: Carry a flashlight with you to return safely to your gathering place.

 Blow out the last remaining candle.